mehulagg/gitlab/doc/user/discussions/index.md

 The comment is not displayed on your project's **Repository > Commits** page.

 NOTE:
-When your comment contains a reference of a commit included in the merge request, it's automatically converted to a link in the context of the current merge request.
+When your comment contains a reference to a commit included in the merge request, it's automatically converted to a link in the context of the current merge request.
 For example, `28719b171a056960dfdc0012b625d0b47b123196` becomes `https://gitlab.example.com/example-group/example-project/-/merge_requests/12345/diffs?commit_id=28719b171a056960dfdc0012b625d0b47b123196`.